Why are there more than a thousand text editors out there?

 A RoxApp is actually a special kind of directory which acts as if it is a program.
 Clicking on its icon (often given by a hidden image file '.DirIcon' inside the directory) runs a shell script, named AppRun inside the directory (it doesn't have to be a shell script; it can be any kind of program).
 Many of my examples use the simple languages sed and awk that are available to all Linux distributions.
 (A number of my scripts require sed version 4.2.2, or more recent, because it introduces the -z option which views strings as terminated by a zero value byte, allowing newline characters to be seen and operated on as any other characters.)
 My examples usually pull selected text into the script via the shell command xclip -o then put the result back into the clipboard using xclip -selection c, which allows it to be pasted back with xdotool key ctrl+v to replace the original selection.
 For example, here is the code for the menu item highlighted by the mouse pointer in the menu screengrab above:

 "up1st") # upper first letter each word, else lower xclip -o | sed 's/[[:alpha:]]*/\L\u&/g' | xclip -selection c xdotool key ctrl+v ;;

-That's in the AppRun script which lays out all the choices to be selected from that icon's menu.
+That's one item in the AppRun script which lays out all the choices to be selected from that icon's menu.
 The actual menu is set by the AppInfo.xml file (it also sets the tooltip).